cha53c/ejs_platform_game/README.md

 # ejs_platform_game
-Project from 2nd edition Eloquent Javascript
+Platform Game Project typed from 2nd edition Eloquent Javascript

+Provided as a single HTML page
+This is as almost an exact transcript - give or take a few curly braces for readability.